aerospike/act/README.md

 --------------------

 Run /latency_calc/act_latency.py to process the ACT log file and tabulate data.
-Note that you can run the script when the test is not yet complete, and you will see the results for any slices that have run to completion.
+Note that you can run the script when the test is not yet complete, and you will see the partial results.

 For example:
 ```